andyshee/cryptoscrape/README.md

 This project was completed over the course of 3 months, and exposed me to several new concepts and challenges along the way.

 ## Requirements and Modules Used
--PRAW
+-PRAW *python wrapper for reddit API*

--Tweepy
+-Tweepy *python wrapper for twitter API*

--Matplotlib
+-Matplotlib *data visualization tool with similar functionality to MATLAB*

 ## Starting off
-I started this project using PRAW, a python wrapped for Reddit's streaming API.
-I set the api to monitor the /r/cryptocurrency discussion board, and triggered text processing when any of the top 10 cryptocurrencies by market cap was mentioned.
+I started this project using PRAW, a python wrapper for Reddit's streaming API.
+I set the API to monitor the /r/cryptocurrency discussion board, and triggered text processing when any of the top 10 cryptocurrencies by market cap was mentioned.

 Later in the project, this method was mimicked to handle data from twitter.